mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - What is the position of the character that causes Santa to first enter the basement?

 #### [Day 2: I Was Told There Would Be No Math](src/day_02)
-- [ ] Part One - How many total square feet of wrapping paper should they order?
+- [x] Part One - How many total square feet of wrapping paper should they order?
+- [ ] Part Two - How many total feet of ribbon should they order?